f-miyu/Plugin.CloudFirestore/Upgrade.md

-# Upgrade From Version 3 to 4
+# Upgrade from Version 3 to 4

 ## Method Name Changes
 Some method names have changed.
 Old methods have become obsolete.